-Technology and language-learning go hand-in-hand.
+Technology and language learning go hand-in-hand.
 We often overlook how an everyday tool like the internet has made it much easier to find and use language learning resources.
-While technology is no substitute for actively learning a new language, it can be an asset to help bring about language-learning awareness.
+While technology is no substitute for active language learning, it can be a great tool to help.

-Current advancements in technology around language-learning illustrate a growing global trend emphasizing the importance of language awareness and accessibility.
-It also highlights the truth about language learning: there’s never been a better time to learn a language.
+Current advancements in technology emphasize language awareness and accessibility.
+This global trend also highlights the truth about language learning: there’s never been a better time to learn a language.
 With so much happening around language and technology, here are 5 current technology trends in language learning you need to know.

-Amazon will launch a bilingual Alexia that can understand 3 languages, Spanish, French, and Hindi.
-The latest Alexia model will recognize both English and another language, depending on the region: The United States (Spanish-English), Canada (French-English), and India (Hindi-English).
+Amazon will launch a bilingual Alexa that can understand 3 languages, Spanish, French, and Hindi.
+The latest Alexa model will recognize both English and another language, depending on the region: The United States (Spanish-English), Canada (French-English), and India (Hindi-English).